Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 The foundation of this unit is unbeatable.

-There are a lot of other reasons to go with the Concept2 Model D Indoor Rowing Machine as the top rowing machine for serious athletes and fitness enthusiasts, too.
+There are a lot of other reasons to go with the Concept2 Model D Indoor Rower as the top exercise equipment for serious athletes and fitness enthusiasts, too.
 It’s got all of the bells and whistles you’d look for in a high-end rowing machine without the high-end price point, as well as a pile of glowingly positive reviews online to backup it’s reliability.

 Check this one out for sure.